Synapsin I: Function

 Depolarization of the presynaptic membrane induces a calcium ion influx into the axonal nerve terminal of neurons, and increases the intracellular concentration of calcium ions.
 Synapsin I was shown to be phosphorylated by this calcium influx.
 The calcium ion, Ca2+, binds to calmodulin to form a calcium/calmodulin complex which then activates the calcium/calmodulin-dependent protein kinase, in turn triggering phosphorylation.
 Calcium/calmodulin-dependent phosphorylation of synapsin I causes dissociation of synapsin I from the vesicular membrane.

 In the nerve terminal ending, there are two pools of synaptic vesicles, the reserve pool and the ready-release pool.
 The reserve pool refers to the synaptic vesicles that are not ready to release neurotransmitters and the ready-release pool refers to the vesicles which are primed to release their neurotransmitters across the presynaptic cytoplasmic membrane and into the synaptic cleft.
 The removal of Synapsin I from synaptic vesicles is thought to mobilize synaptic vesicles from the reserve pool to the release-ready pool, thereby modulating neurotransmitter release.
 Since it is only present in the vesicles in the reserve pool, the non-phosphorylated form of Synapsin I is considered to be an inhibitory regulator of neurotransmission.

 Interactions

 The synapsin I protein has been shown to interact with NOS1AP and SYN2.

 Clinical significance

 Mutations in the SYN1 gene may be associated with X-linked disorders with primary neuronal degeneration such as Rett syndrome.

 Discovery

-The first member of the synapsin family, synapsin I was initially observed in 1973, as a neuronal membrane protein that was phosphorylated by membrane bound cAMP-dependent protein kinase.
-Synapsin I was detected by radioactive P-32 incorporated into the unknown protein through phosphorylation, using a then newly developed technique: a combination of SDS gel electrophoresis and autoradiography.
-This groundbreaking technique allowed the advancement of the analysis of phosphorylated proteins, and introduced the identification of specific proteins.
-This was accomplished by the measuring the radioactivity through autoradiography of the individual protein bands phosphorylated by radioactive ATP, which is radio-labelled with P-32 at the gamma phosphate.

-In 1977, at the same laboratory at Yale University, this first neuronal phosphoprotein was purified and initially characterized by Tetsufumi Ueda and Nobel Prize winner Paul Greengard.
-Originally named Protein I, it was found as an endogenous substrate for cAMP-dependent protein kinase in the synaptic membrane of the rat brain and was the first collagenous protein to be described in the nervous system.